ARTIST INTERVIEW | FLORAL DESIGNER, LAUREL WHITE OF ADORNMENTS FLOWERS & FINERY

 Central Coast Florist, Laurel White, is the driving force behind Adornments Flowers and Finery.
-I've known and worked with Laurel for over a decade and although Laurel hasn't been running the company for that long, this family business has been around for over 40 years.
+I've known and worked with Laurel for almost two decades and although Laurel hasn't been running the company for that long, this family business has been around for over 40 years.
 Because Laurel's mother, Eileen Hobbs, laid such an amazing foundation Adornments has a tremendously historic reputation in San Luis Obispo; one that Laurel has carries on with pride.
-Laurel has heaps of elegance and demonstrates excellent class in the way she works, how she serves people and the way she carries herself.
-While photographing Laurel for her interview I shot a few video clips and made this short and sweet vignette to show her in motion.
-To get to know Laurel better check out the video and enjoy the article!
+Laurel has heaps of elegance and demonstrates excellent class in the way she works, how she serves people and the way she carries herself. -Cameron Ingalls

 How did you get started doing what you do?